Watchlist Policy Configuration

 Document:

-• Which policies are set and why
+- Which policies you set and why

-• How they were adjusted over time
+- How you adjusted them over time

-• Evidence for decisions (metrics, sensitivity tests)
+- Evidence for decisions (metrics, sensitivity tests)

 Takeaway: